Coach Tours Tasmania are proud to offer a range of day tours ex-Launceston.

 Experienced local drivers with vast product knowledge of all things tourism in Tasmania.
 Travel in mini-buses, a maximum of 10 passengers, to provide all clients with a more personalised tour.

-Choose from tours including Cradle Mountain, Bay of Fires, Wineglass Bay, Tasmanian Food and Wine and Penguin Tours.
-Offering private charters for small groups that wish to visit places within easy reach of Launceston, Including but not limited to, Hobart, MONA, Salamanca, Tamar Valley wineries, Tasmanian Devils, Tasmanian Wildlife, historic Tasmanian Estates gardens, Cradle Mountain transfers and more.
+We also offer private charters for small groups that wish to visit places within easy reach of Launceston, Including but not limited to, Wineglass Bay, Food & Wine, Hobart, MONA, Salamanca, Tamar Valley wineries, Tasmanian Devils, Tasmanian Wildlife, historic Tasmanian Estates gardens, caves, general sightseeing, Cradle Mountain transfers and more.

 From $80 to $160

-The penguins found in Tasmania are the smallest of the penguin species, the noisiest, and also the only penguins with blue and white feathers (all others are black and white).
-Because of this, they have several names, the Little Penguin, the Blue Penguin, but the most common name they are called is the Fairy Penguin.
+The Fairy Penguins found in Tasmania are the smallest of the penguin species, the noisiest, and also the only penguins with blue and white feathers.

 From $150 to $300